 However, the player should also invade Europe or Asia to prevent the players there to maintain full control of their continent.

-Still, the North American player has early on to fear mostly South America because this player has no other option then to attack North America to survive.
+Still, the North American player has early on to fear mostly South America because this player has no other option than to attack North America to survive.

-If you go for Europe, you have to conquer it quickly and use the bonus armies to secure it because permantely securing will be very hard as it can be attacked by 7 surrounding territories.
+If you go for Europe, you have to conquer it quickly and use the bonus armies to secure it because permanently securing will be very hard as seven surrounding territories can attack it.

-Souther and eastern Europe receive usually mutal support.
+Southern and eastern Europe usually receive mutual support.

-As European player, you have constantly to maintain the balance of power because all continents (except Australia is not more than two conquered countries away.
+As European player, you always have to maintain the balance of power because all continents (except Australia is not more than two conquered countries away.

-To go for Asia early on is almost always suicidal.
+To target Asia early on is almost always suicidal.
 The big bonus of 7 extra armies per turn is too big for other players to allow you to hold Asia.

 While Australia is a small continent, Asia has to fear Australia a lot because it has only one outlet through Siam.
-On the west side, Africa can easily take the Middle East and hold it attacks.
-On the North East, North America is a really threat.
-And last but not least, Europe will also prevent Asia to become to powerful.
+On the west side, Africa can quickly take the Middle East and hold it attacks.
+At the North East, North America is a real threat.
+And last but not least, Europe will also prevent Asia to become too powerful.

 Asia is often a card harvesting continent.
-It has often few armies occupying countries and it's the perfect play to take a territory when ony a card is wanted.
+It usually has few armies occupying countries, and it's the perfect play to take a territory when only a card is wanted.